 Van Gogh Programme

-The Van Gogh Programme promotes exchanges between researchers within specific research projects and annually supports around 40 researchers from France and about the same number of researchers from the Netherlands.
-Nuffic has managed the programme since 2014.
+The Van Gogh Programme promotes exchanges between researchers.
+It targets specific research projects and annually supports around 40 researchers from France and about the same number of researchers from the Netherlands.

 The programme supports research projects focused on developing science.
 Often, these projects involve (fundamental) research within a specific field of expertise.
 This involves the research teams using each other's research facilities, unique collections and archives and specific research methods.

-These collaborations often lead to bilateral joint PhD tracks, joint publications in renowned peer reviewed journals and collaborations within an EU context.
+These collaborations can lead to bilateral joint PhD tracks, joint publications in renowned peer reviewed journals and collaborations within an EU context.

 Preferably, the topics of the research projects are included in the EU's Horizon 2020 Research and Innovation agenda.
 Active participation and mobility of young researchers, particularly PhD students and post docs, is an important condition.
 Preference is given to new (types of) research collaboration.